kora-projects/kora-docs/mkdocs/docs/en/documentation/json.md

     )
     ```

-## Serialization levels { #serialization-levels }
+## Serialization Levels { #serialization-levels }

-The default behavior is not to write fields with `null` values.
+By default, fields with `null` values are not written.
 (1)
 { .annotate }

-1.  `IncludeType.NON_NULL` - include the field in the record if not `null`.
+1. `IncludeType.NON_NULL` - write the field only if the value is not `null`.

-In case you want to change the behavior of the record in these moments, it is suggested to use the `@JsonInclude` annotation.
+To change this behavior, use `@JsonInclude`.
-The annotation can be used not only over a field, but also over a class and then the rule will apply to all fields at once.
+The annotation can be placed not only on a field, but also on a class; in that case, the rule applies to all fields at once.

-Various use cases are available:
+Available options:

-- `IncludeType.ALWAYS` - include the field in the record always
+- `IncludeType.ALWAYS` - always write the field.
-- `IncludeType.NON_NULL` - include the field in the record if it is not `null`.
+- `IncludeType.NON_NULL` - write the field if the value is not `null`.
-- `IncludeType.NON_EMPTY` - include the field in the record if it is not `null` and not an empty collection
+- `IncludeType.NON_EMPTY` - write the field if the value is not `null` and is not an empty collection or map.

-Example of annotation usage:
+Example:

 ===! ":fontawesome-brands-java: `Java`"

     ```java
     @Json
-    @JsonInclude(IncludeType.NOT_NULL)
+    @JsonInclude(IncludeType.NON_NULL)
     public record Dto(@JsonInclude(IncludeType.ALWAYS) @Nullable String field1,
                       int field2) { }
     ```